1. Important information and who we are

 Information we receive from other sources, including third parties and publicly available sources:

-We will receive personal data about you from various third parties and public sources as set out below:
+We will receive personal data about you as a customer (but not just as a Product or Service user) from various third parties and public sources as set out below:

 Information we get from your employer: